Trump Is Expected To Sign Bill Making Animal Cruelty A Federal Crime

 As the Animal Legal Defense Fund notes, existing federal animal protection laws govern only limited cases and don't provide wide safeguards.
 The 1966 Animal Welfare Act, for instance, mainly applies to zoos, labs, and puppy mills.
 Other laws focus more specifically on transporting livestock, or operating slaughterhouses.

-As he discussed the measure last month, Deutch gave some of the credit for the bill's success to Sidney Helfand, a high school student from Maryland whose Change.org petition in support of the PACT Act has attracted almost 800,000 signatures.
+As he discussed the measure last month, Deutch gave some of the credit for the bill's success to Sydney Helfand, a high school student from Maryland whose Change.org petition in support of the PACT Act has attracted almost 800,000 signatures.
 When the House voted to adopt the act, Helfand was looking on from the gallery.

 Up to now, the most comprehensive animal abuse laws in the U.S. have been enacted at the state level.
 But that has resulted in a wide range of safety provisions, prompting the ALDF to present annual rankings of the best and worst states for animal protection laws.